 Fatty fish contains long-chain omega-3 fatty acids.
 These fatty acids have unsaturated fats that are very beneficial to heart health.
 According to Medical News Today, eating such fish helps lower blood pressure, which reduces heart disease risk (4).

-Studies also reveal that individuals with fewer heart attacks have been linked with fatty fish consumption (4).
+Studies also reveal that people who eat fish tend to have fewer fatal heart attacks than people who don’t (4).
 Besides fish, this eating plan also includes plant-based foods like vegetables.

-Vegetables have fewer calories that reduce coronary heart disease (4).
+Plant foods like fruits and vegetables can also help reduce risk of coronary heart disease (4).
 Other studies also acknowledge that consuming a plant-based diet improves blood lipids and may reverse atherosclerotic plaques if one also upholds exercise and stress management (4).

 Atherosclerosis is a condition that occurs when plaque forms in the arteries, causing them to harden and narrow and eventually restricting blood flow (4).